 Can we give Zakat to Syed?

 According to the Holy Quran’s injunctions, Prophet Muhammad’s descendants (PBUH) are eligible to receive any charitable donation, including Zakat.
 However, this does not mean they cannot be given the financial assistance they might be looking for.
-It is just that they are not eligible for the zakat charity money.
+It is just that they are not eligible for Zakat money.
 Therefore, Muslim brothers and sisters must take care of the descendants of the Prophet Muhammad (PBUH), but not in the form of Zakat.

 Can one give Zakat to the mother-in-law?

 Zakat cannot be given to those individuals with whom there is a familial relationship either because of birth or marriage.
 If the mother-in-law does not fall into either of these relationship categories, then she can be given the zakat money.
-However, it is also important to emphasize the point of poor and needy in this context.
+However, it is also important to emphasize the point of the poor and needy in this context.
 Zakat is only for those who need this money.
-If the mother-in-law does not fulfil the eligibility criteria concerning the Nisab threshold, then she is not eligible for the zakat money.
+If the mother-in-law does not fulfill the eligibility criteria concerning the Nisab threshold, then she is not eligible for the zakat money.